benckx/liquibase-jooq-codegen-example/README.md

 # About

-The following tutorial explains how to generate DAO code from your Liquibase definition, that you then can use for example to insert a new entry in a table:
+The following tutorial explains how to generate DAO code based on a Liquibase definition.
+This generated code can be used e.g. to insert a new row in a table:

 ```kotlin
 dslContext.transaction { cfg ->